VladYashin/tb_ml_challenge/README.md

 • Jupyter Notebook --> Model Development, EDA, Performance, Feature Engineering etc.

-• Application --> Simple simulation of production environment.
+• Application --> Simple simulation of production environment using terminal.

 First things first.
 I wasn't able to upload all my models as pickle files to GitHub due to upload limitations, so there are several steps how to start with this repo: